 Writing a review article

 A review article is a critical, constructive, scientific analysis of the literature in a specific field that relies on previously published literature or data.
 It is a stand-alone publication.
 Literature reviews as part of undergraduate/Masters and doctoral theses are not acceptable.
 Reviews submitted to the Journal of Herbal Medicine must show relevance to herbal practice.
 The introduction should give theoretical or practical justification for the need for a review and provide information about the context, indicate the motivation for the review, define the focus, the research question and explain the text structure.
-Systematic and best evidence reviews must have a methods section.
+All reviews must have a methods section.
 The methods section contains for example: information about data sources (e.g. bibliographical databases), search terms and search strategies, selection criteria (inclusion/exclusion criteria) the number of studies screened, and the number of studies included, statistical methods of meta analysis.
 Systematic reviews and meta-analysis should follow the PRISMA guidelines.
 A review article should include a critical analysis of the data presented in a discussion and conclusion, this should include implications of the findings and needs to highlight the achievements and specific scientific gaps in our knowledge and identify what further research is the priority.

 Online proof correction

 To ensure a fast publication process of the article, we kindly ask authors to provide us with their proof corrections within two days.
 Corresponding authors will receive an e-mail with a link to our online proofing system, allowing annotation and correction of proofs online.
 The environment is similar to MS Word: in addition to editing text, you can also comment on figures/tables and answer questions from the Copy Editor.
 Web-based proofing provides a faster and less error-prone process by allowing you to directly type your corrections, eliminating the potential introduction of errors.